zo0r/react-native-push-notification/README.md

 **NOTE: Without channel, notifications don't work**

-In the notifications options, you must provide a channel id with `channelId: "your-channel-id"`, if the channel doesn't exist the notification might not e triggered.
-Once the channel is created, the channel cannot be update.
+In the notifications options, you must provide a channel id with `channelId: "your-channel-id"`, if the channel doesn't exist the notification might not be triggered.
+Once the channel is created, the channel cannot be updated.
 Make sure your `channelId` is different if you change these options.
 If you have created a channel in another way, it will apply options of the channel.

 If you want to use a different default channel for remote notification, refer to the documentation of Firebase: